 President Patricia McGuire

 Ms. Ann Pauley, Vice President for Institutional Advancement

 Dr. Karen Gerlach, Vice President for Student Affairs

 Ms. Michele Bowie, Dean of Student Services

-Ms. Carole King, Director of Human Resources
+Ms. Carole King, Vice President for Human Resources

 Mr. Tim Knight, Director of Facilities Services

 Mr. Michael Burback, Director of Technology Services